 9. There are no ‘rules’ on having sex

 The Internet is flooded with information on intimacy between a couple.
-From what is ideal sex, to how many times a couple should have sex – you just have to look up, read and feel depressed.
-So while I told my husband that the Net says we should have sex at least thrice a week, (we were having a go perhaps once a month!) he laughed and said if I am ready, he is too.
+From what is ideal sex to how many times a couple should have sex – you just have to look up, read and feel depressed.
+So while I told my husband that the web says we should have sex at least thrice a week – (we were having a go perhaps once a month!) – he laughed and said if I am ready, he is too.

-So while I jot these lessons down today, I really hope you use some of them in your marriage and share if things improved.
-Or let us know if there is something else that can be done to make sure that divorce is off the records in a marriage.
+While I jot these lessons down today, I hope you use some of them in your marriage and let us know if things improved for you.
+Or let us know if there is something else that can be done to divorce-proof your marriage.
 The motive stays the same, walk to the finish line holding hands.
-Wow!